 “First do no harm” is a difficult promise to keep when language barriers interfere with communication between doctors and patients.
-Medical translation and interpreting can break down those barriers, but quality is of the utmost importance when lives hang in the balance.
-These four examples of medical translation gone wrong show why it’s important to use highly skilled and specially trained medical translators and interpreters.
+Medical translation and interpreting can break down those barriers.
+However, quality is of the utmost importance when lives hang in the balance.
+These examples of medical translation errors show why it’s important to use highly skilled and specially trained medical translators and interpreters.

 Willie Ramirez was only 18 and out with friends when he suddenly developed a splitting headache.
 By the time he got to his girlfriend’s house, he was barely conscious.
-He was rushed to the hospital, but when he woke up he was paralyzed.
+They rushed him to the hospital, but he woke up paralyzed.
 He will never walk again.
 A brain bleed left him a quadriplegic for life.

 Among Cubans, “intoxicado” is kind of an all encompassing word that means there’s something wrong with you because of something you ate or drank.
 I ate something and now I have hives or an allergic reaction to the food or I’m nauseous.

-The haemorrhage was only discovered after days of improper treatment, and by then it was too late.
-The hospital, which should have provided a professional interpreter, is liable for a settlement of approximately $71 million dollars to pay for Willie’s care for the rest of his life.
+Doctors only discovered the haemorrhage after days of improper treatment.
+By then, it was too late.
+The hospital, which should have provided a professional interpreter, is liable for a settlement of approximately 71 million dollars to pay for Willie’s care for the rest of his life.

 British mother Teresa Tarry lost her breasts to an unneeded double mastectomy in Spain eight years ago, after a translation error led her doctors to believe she had a family history of breast cancer.
 According to the Daily Mail,